Rootstock Guide &

 rootstocks we use today.

-I recommend 'The English Apple' by Rosanne Sanders and 'The Book of
+I recommend 'The English Apple' by Rosanne Sanders.
+'The Book of

 Apples' by Joan Morgan and Alison Richards.